Bob Gibbins Endowed Presidential Scholarship in Law

 Pamela Reed wanted to honor her husband’s accomplishments with the Bob Gibbins Endowed Presidential Scholarship in Law.
 She believes Bob to be one of the most outstanding attorneys in the United States, and this endowment honors that belief along with the admiration and love she feels for her husband.

-With the help of Mark Yudof, who was dean of the University of Texas School of Law at the time, Pamela wrote letters to many of Bob’s friends and colleagues in the American Trial Lawyers Association and told them about her idea to honor Bob with an endowment.
+With the help of Mark Yudof, who was dean of the University of Texas School of Law at the time, Pamela wrote to many of Bob’s friends and colleagues in the American Trial Lawyers Association and told them about her idea to honor Bob with an endowment.
 The outpouring of gifts was overwhelming, and the endowment was established in 1991.

 Bob Gibbins attended both undergraduate and law school at The University of Texas.
 He earned his law degree in 1961.
 Bob’s son, Steve Gibbins, also attended undergraduate and law school at the University and two of Bob’s grandchildren are as well.
 Pamela Gail Reed is a native Austinite, a lifelong Longhorn, and a graduate of the Law School.
 Her father, Lester Reed, was a professor of biochemistry and head of the Clayton Biochemical Institute at the University for many years.